"You don't choose your family. They are God's gift to you, as you are to them."

-All toddlers through second graders are invited to trick-or-treat in costume from 2:00-3:30 p.m. in the West Side parking lot on October 29!
+Toddlers through second graders are invited to trick-or-treat in costume in the West Side parking lot, typically the Saturday before Halloween.
 Children will go around to each car to Trunk-or-Treat.
 This is a safe and fun trick-or-treating alternative that includes pumpkin decorating, cider and donuts too.
 West Siders decorate cars and provide candy for the trunk-or-treaters.
-Prizes are given for the most creative trunk!
 Join the fun and bring a friend!

 Family Worship Sundays

 On Family Worship Sundays (generally the first Sunday of each month), our children’s and youth choirs sing during the 10:00 a.m. service.
 All Sunday School children who are not involved in a choir are invited to sit together with their Sunday School classes in the first few rows on the right hand side of the sanctuary (looking at the chancel), where they are able to see and participate in worship.
 There are no separate Sunday School classes on these Sundays.